fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_plugin.rst

 Building
 ******************************
 You can build your package with the command line :code:`poetry build`.
-If your pyproject.toml file is configured like so that your project name is `ST
+Let's assume your :code:`pyproject.toml` file is configured so that your project name is :code:`STST_drive_models`, as below:

 .. code-block:: toml